What Is Drunkorexia?

 Drunkorexia is a condition cropping up mostly on college campuses across the nation.
 This condition is so-named because it involves both avoiding eating all day and drinking all night.

-Individuals with anorexia nervosa may be preoccupied both with their weight and self-image and may avoid eating to keep weight off, especially if they plan to drink.
+Individuals with anorexia nervosa may be preoccupied with their weight and self-image and may avoid eating to keep weight off, especially if they plan to drink.

 Those with an alcohol use disorder may struggle to stop drinking, drink heavily all at once, or may not eat in an attempt to feel the effects of alcohol faster.

-Whichever disorder comes first, before long a person engaging in these behaviors may be prone to developing drunkorexia.
+Whichever disorder comes first, before long, a person engaging in these behaviors may be prone to developing drunkorexia.
 Unfortunately, this condition can lead to damaging health effects without proper care.

 Who Is Affected By Drunkorexia?